-Lourdes Fernandez serves as Assistant Director for Advanced Composition; she teaches composition, advanced composition, and professional and technical writing for the English Department.
-She is a PhD candidate in the Writing & Rhetoric program at George Mason University; her research interests include hybrid course design and pedagogy, the rhetorics of institutional responses to public problems, the rhetorics of research methods, and rhetorics of sexual assault.
+Lourdes Fernandez serves as Assistant Director for Advanced Composition; she teaches composition, advanced composition, professional and technical writing, and rhetorical theory for the English Department.
+She earned a PhD in Writing & Rhetoric from George Mason University; her research interests include hybrid course design and pedagogy, the rhetorics of institutional responses to public problems, the rhetorics of research methods, and rhetorics of sexual assault.

-McGregor, Bree A., & Fernandez, Lourdes.
+Bree A. McGregor & Lourdes Fernandez.
 (2017).
 Writing faculty on the Marine Corps base: Building strong classroom communities through engagement and advocacy.
 Reflections: A Journal of Public Rhetoric, Civic Writing, and Service Learning 16(2), 129-150.

 Graduate Certificate, Professional Writing and Editing, 2008

 George Mason University

 Wooten, C.A., Messier, J., Fernandez, L. & Meeks, K. (2019, July).
 Building public writing programs at diverse institutions (panel), Council of Writing Program Administrators, Baltimore, MD.